If you’re confused by GAP insurance and what it does, you’re not alone – our research shows plenty of drivers don’t understand it.

 GAP insurance is often aimed at newer cars as they tend to depreciate more quickly.
 If your car is less than five years old and has under 50,000 miles on the clock, it’s eligible for GAP insurance.

-If you have valid comprehensive insurance and your insurer will pay out on a claim, Admiral GAP insurance will cover the difference – it doesn’t matter how it happened.
+If you have valid comprehensive insurance and your insurer will pay out on a claim, GAP insurance providers will cover the difference – it doesn’t matter how it happened.

 The claim limit is up to the value of the car, as long as your car is worth no more than £50,000.
 Beyond £50,000 value there are limits.